frontenddogma/css-optimization-basics/manuscript/overview.md

 We typically want to reference one style sheet that includes all the styles, though there are cases of high complexity in which a different approach can lead to better performance.

-(We cannot be absolved from making decisions about our particular projects.)
+(We cannot be absolved from thinking and making decisions about our particular projects.)

 (Exceptions prove the rule.)